ooby/socket-test-server/README.md

-## Socket testing in React.
-Server side
+## Socket testing in JS with JSON-RPC

 ### START
 1. `npm i`